 The Samoyed coat can also mat and needs to be brushed weekly, more often during shedding season.
 Extensive grooming is needed.
 They are seasonally heavy shedders.
 The fluffy double coat needs frequent brushing but tends to stay white without bathing.

 Pure white, cream or white with biscuit.
 Should never give the impression of being pale brown.

 Coat Color and Markings

-The Samoyed has a double coat, the undercoat being wool, which, when carded and spun can be woven or knitted into beautiful clothing.
+The Samoyed has a double coat, the undercoat being wool, which, when carded and spun, can be woven or knitted into beautiful clothing.
 It is strong and warm.
-The coat is odorless, the outer coat is coarse, long and the tips have a silver glint.
-Both coats should stand out from the body a drooping coat is not typical of the breed.
+The coat is odorless, the outer coat is coarse, long, and the tips have a silver glint.
+Both coats should stand out from the body; a drooping coat is not typical of the breed.
 The color is white, cream, or white with biscuit highlights.

-Gait: Powerful, free and tireless in appearance with long stride.
+Gait: Powerful, free and tireless in appearance with a long stride.
 Good reach in the forequarters and good driving power in the hindquarters.

 Samoyed dog costumes

 The Samoyed is a very good personality dog breed in the world.
 It’s a friendly and personable dog.
 They are excellent companions for people who like the outdoors.
 Samoyeds are always up for a good hike in the woods and will be happy to keep you warm overnight on a camping trip.
 They can be difficult to train, but summers are generally well behaved and make a great choice for first-time dog owners.

 Temperament is a very important aspect of the Samoyed breed.
 The Samoyed, known as the smiling dog, is an intelligent and gentle breed that bonds closely with its family.
 It is friendly towards other pets and prefers to play with children, although it may tend to her younger kids.

 Samoyeds are usually good with other animals, but with strong chasing and herding instincts, they may take off after trespassing cats or wildlife.